 Email exchange a year ago with a former MATCH Corps fellow.
 He now works in another charter school far south of Massachusetts, and he gave me permission to share.
+He wrote:

 I think MATCH's demerit system comes up short on Rafe's 1-6 scale of teaching kids appropriate ways to behave....